Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/hw5.md

 **Reorder the levels of `year`, `artist_name` or `title`.** Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
 Consider experimenting with a summary statistic beyond the most basic choice of the median.

-I decided to reorder `artist_name` by maximum of song duration but since this is so much data and the next step is a graph - I filtered to only 1958.
+I decided to reorder `artist_name` by maximum of song duration but since this is so much data and the next step is a graph - I filtered to only before 1990 and only in Philadelphia which seemed to be a popular location.
 First I had to factorize `artist_name`, then create a summarized coloumn of duration maximum for each artist name.
 But then I ran into an issue that you can't factor reorder a grouping variable.
 To solve this I took my newly created `sl_summary` which had the summary statistic that I wanted and left joined it with `sl_new3`

 This seems to have worked perfectly.